pedrogasparotti/convolutional_autoencoder/readme.md

 ## Usage

-python src/data/make_dataset_pd.py --> load and normalize the accelerometer data
+`python src/data/make_dataset_pd.py` --> load and normalize the accelerometer data

-the directory src/visualization/ --> tools to visualize signal
+`cd src/visualization/` --> directory with tools to visualize signal

-python src/models/train_autoencoder.py --> train the autoencoder model
+`python src/models/train_autoencoder.py` --> train the autoencoder model

-python src/visualization/plot_training.py --> visualize your training history
+`python src/visualization/plot_training.py` --> visualize your training history

+I have developed the whole code in macOs using M2 Pro chip, training takes less than 5 minutes (code runs on WSL2 Ubuntu as well)

-License
+### License

 This project is licensed under the MIT License.

-Contact me if you want to talk about AI with someone that will not use gen ai to answer you (for a change) ;)
+Contact me if you want to talk about AI with someone that will not use GPT to answer you (for a change) ;)